 How can I volunteer to work with the Jerry Forbes Centre?

-What will the Jerry Forbes Centre look like after renovations?
+What does the Jerry Forbes Centre look like after renovations?

-As well as work spaces that meet their needs, Tenant Partners will have access to shared collaboration and work spaces, meeting rooms, a kitchen and lounge areas, the opportunity to attend community-building and learning sessions, and have access to events taking place in the Centre.
+As well as work spaces that meet their needs, non-profit partners have access to shared collaboration and work spaces, meeting rooms, a kitchen and lounge area, event rental space, the opportunity to attend community-building and learning sessions, and access to events taking place in the Centre.